cannonkeys/ck-docs/docs/brutal-v2-build-guide.md

 -   For assembly help regarding building and similar, either contact support as per above, or ask in either [Our Discord](https://discord.com/invite/DKpykqYKAe) or [ai03’s Discord server](https://discord.gg/qA5JD9y) for live community support.

+We also have a robust [PCB Troubleshooting](https://docs.cannonkeys.com/troubleshooting/) page available should you wish to attempy and self diagnose any issues with the PCB prior to contacting support.

 ## How did we do?

 We will appreciate any feedback you have about the board, and we’ll take it into account for future projects.
-To submit your thoughts, please leave a review for the keyboard on our webstore by visiting the listing for your keyboard - doing so will not only help better tailor our future projects to your preferences, but will also help offer insight for other keyboard enthusiasts in the future.
+To submit your thoughts, please leave a review for the keyboard on our webstore by visiting the [listing for your keyboard](https://cannonkeys.com/collections/brutalist-v2) - doing so will not only help better tailor our future projects to your preferences, but will also help offer insight for other keyboard enthusiasts in the future.